ipfs-inactive/blog/src/3-ipscend/index.md

 ## Workflow

-In order to get started, all you need to do is init your ipscend in your web page/app project:
+In order to get started, all you need to do is initiate your ipscend in your web page/app project:

 ```bash
 $ ipscend init